Debt Consolidation vs Debt Settlement: Which Is Better in 2026?

 Cost Comparison: Consolidation vs Settlement

-The cheapest option is not always the one with the smallest headline number.
-Settlement may reduce the balance, but fees, taxes, credit damage, and legal risk can change the real cost.
-Consolidation may require paying the full debt, but a lower rate and predictable payment can save money without defaulting.
+The cheaper option is not always obvious.
+Settlement may reduce the balance, but taxes, fees, lawsuits, credit damage, and collector behavior can change the real cost.
+Consolidation may require paying the full debt, but a lower APR and predictable payment can still save money without defaulting.

 |---|---|---|

 If part of your debt is forgiven, the IRS may treat canceled debt as taxable income unless an exception or exclusion applies.
-The IRS explains that creditors may send Form 1099-C after debt is canceled.
-This does not automatically mean you owe tax, but it is something to plan for before settling.
+Review the IRS guidance on canceled debt before agreeing to a large settlement.

 When Debt Consolidation Is Better